dtafe0/ICT-Analysis/README.md

 ICTSAS432 - Identify and resolve client ICT problems.

+Afternoon Units of study.

+BSBXCS404 - Contribute to cyber security risk management.

+ICTICT443 - Work collaboratively in the ICT industry.

+ICTICT451 - Comply with IP, ethics and privacy policies in ICT environments.

+ICTAII401 - Identify opportunities to apply artificial intelligence, machine learning and deep learning.

 What does ICT Technical Support Do?
 1. Troubleshooting IT issues faced by employees <br>